Blob algebra approach to modular representation theory: Introduction

 The blob algebra was introduced by P. Martin and H. Saleur in \cite{martin1994blob} as a two-parameter diagrammatic algebra.
 In the same paper they constructed all the irreducible representations of that algebra when the ground field is of characteristic zero and the parameters are ``good enough'' (that is, when the algebra is semisimple).
 Some diagrammatic basis of the blob algebra turns out to be cellular in the sense of J. Graham and G. Lehrer \cite{graham1996cellular} in any characteristic and for any choice of the parameters.

 In \cite{martin2000structure} P. Martin and D. Woodcock completed the study of the representation theory of the blob algebra in characteristic zero by treating the ``bad parameters'' case.
 In particular they determined the decomposition numbers given by the cellular structure.
 In \cite{martin2003generalized} the same authors noticed that the decomposition numbers of the blob algebra are given by KL polynomials (in Soergel's normalization) of type $\tilde{A}_1$ evaluated at $1$.
 This remark was upgraded by the second author and S. Ryom-Hansen in \cite{plaza2013graded,plaza2014graded}.
 In these papers it is proven that the blob algebra is graded cellular (in the sense of J. Hu and A. Mathas \cite{hu2010graded}) and that its graded decomposition numbers (now Laurent polynomials) are the full KL polynomials, not just evaluated at $1$ (again, just for $\tilde{A}_1$).
-In \cite{bowman2017many} C. Bowman generalized this result for generalized blob algebras by proving that these algebras are graded cellular and that its decomposition numbers are given by KL polynomials in type $\tilde{A}_n$.

-On the positive characteristic side much less is known.
-We still know (ungraded) decomposition numbers for the blob algebra \cite{cox2003blob}.
-Apart from this, nothing else is known.
-For instance, we do not have a graded counterpart of this result even in type $\tilde{A}_1$.
-In other words, we do not know what graded decomposition numbers for (generalized) blob algebras are.
-Very recently, C. Bowman and A. G. Cox \cite{bowman2017modular} proposed a conjecture that roughly speaking says that if $p$ is \emph{not too small}\footnote{In this case the authors do not provide an explicit definition of what is meant by \emph{not to small}.} then graded decomposition numbers for the blob algebra coincide with KL polynomials in type $\tilde{A}_n$.
+Over a field of positive characteristic the (ungraded) decomposition numbers for the blob algebra were calculated by A. G. Cox, J. Graham and P. Martin in \cite{cox2003blob}.